 Many mamas are wondering how to lose weight while breastfeeding because they are worried about losing their milk supply.
-The stress of trying to diet, not sleeping and care for a newborn forces many new mommies to put their weight loss goals off – until some better time, which often doesn’t come.
+The stress of trying to diet, not sleeping and caring for newborns forces many new mommies to put their weight loss goals off – until some better time, which often doesn’t come.
 As a health and fitness professional and nutrition coach, I am passionate about helping breastfeeding mamas lose weight.
 Weight loss while breastfeeding is entirely possible, and I did it three times.

 I am actually now pregnant with my fourth baby, so I will be using all these tips ALL OVER AGAIN this fall!

-I breastfed three babies, and lost the weight mainly becauase of my nutrition.
+I breastfed three babies and lost weight mainly because of my nutrition.
 I didn’t really get back into working out regularly until my third was about 9 months old.
 In between babies, I did the best I could to be active all day and eat the right foods.

-Everything you need to know on weight loss while breastfeeding:
+Everything you need to know about weight loss while breastfeeding:

 How does weight loss while breastfeeding work?